tonyyxliu/CUHKSZ-CSC4005/project4/README.md

     - What kinds of optimizations have you tried to speed up your parallel program, and how do they work?
     - Any interesting discoveries you found during the experiment?

-  - **Profiling OpenAcc with nsys (10%)**
+  - **Analyze performance (10%)**
-    You are required to practice profiling OpenAcc programs with nsys as we explained in the [Instruction of profiling tools with perf and nsys](https://github.com/tonyyxliu/CSC4005-2023Fall/blob/main/docs/Instruction%20on%20Profiling%20with%20perf%20and%20nsys.md#nsys-for-gpu-profiling).
-The command line profiling of nsys is mandatory while the GUI Nsight System is optional.
+    - You need to analyze the performance of Triton for each part, including the difference in memory read/write operations between the Triton implementation and Torch.
+    - Answer the question: How do you select your *blockSize* and why these make your program performantly.

 - **Extra Credits (Max 10%)**
-  - Train MLP by Triton (5%, only for undergraduates)
-  - Train CNN with&without OpenAcc(10%)

   Extra optimizations or interesting discoveries in the first three tasks may also earn you some extra credits.

   Please write what you do for Extra Credits **in your report**!